himode5008/HiMODE/README.md

 ```

 After that, the results will be show in this **Result** folder! <br>
-+ Here is the example of some images
++ Here is the example of some GRAYSCALE images
 <p float="left">
   <img src="output/2.jpg" width="30%" align="middle"/>
   <img src="output/4.jpg" width="30%" align="middle"/>